Skip to content

 What is a print plate?

-A print plate is a flexible, relief‑based polymer plate with a raised, mirrored image used to transfer ink onto corrugated material.
-Similar to a durable, high‑speed rubber stamp.
+A print plate is a flexible, relief-based polymer plate with a raised, mirrored image used to transfer ink onto corrugated material.
+Think of it as a durable, high-speed rubber stamp.
+One plate is required per color printed.

 How are print plates estimated?